-Notice is hereby given that the Annual Meeting of Shareholders of Ducommun Incorporated, a Delaware corporation (the "Corporation"), will be held at Ducommun Incorporated, 23301 Wilmington Ave., Carson, California, on Wednesday, May 7, 2008, at the hour of 9:00 o'clock A.M. for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of Ducommun Incorporated, a Delaware corporation (the "Corporation"), will be held at Ducommun Incorporated, 23301 Wilmington Ave., Carson, California, on Wednesday, May 6, 2009, at the hour of 9:00 o'clock A.M. for the following purposes:

-- 1. To elect two directors to serve for three-year terms ending in 2011. - 2.
-To ratify the selection of PricewaterhouseCoopers LLP as the Corporation's independent accountants for the Corporation's fiscal year ending December 31, 2008. - 3.
+- 1. To elect one director to serve for a one-year term ending in 2010 and two directors to serve for three-year terms ending in 2012. - 2.
+To ratify the selection of PricewaterhouseCoopers LLP as the Corporation's independent accountants for the Corporation's fiscal year ending December 31, 2009. - 3.
 To transact any other business that may properly be brought before the meeting or any adjournments or postponements thereof.

-March 17, 2008 has been established as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.
+March 16, 2009 has been established as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.
 All shareholders are cordially invited to attend the meeting in person.

 To insure your representation at the meeting, please complete and mail your Proxy Card in the return envelope provided, as soon as possible.
-This will not prevent you from voting in person, should you so desire, but will help to secure a quorum and will avoid added solicitation costs.
+This will not prevent you from voting in person by completing a ballot at the meeting should you so desire, but will help to secure a quorum and will avoid added solicitation costs.
+Directions to the Annual Meeting of Shareholders may be obtained by calling the telephone number listed above.